Online Fundraising: Tips and Tricks

 2. Use mobile phones

 Have you ever noticed how websites evolve these days?
-In the age of computers and Internet, there is no doubt that most transactions can now be done in just a few clicks.
+In the age of computers and the Internet, there is no doubt that most transactions can now be done in just a few clicks.
 Digital fundraising will not be complete without tapping into the potential of mobile devices in bringing better and faster services.
 If you have a website, be sure that it is mobile-responsive.
-You can also place adds on social media to raise awareness and spread the cause.
+You can also place ads on social media to raise awareness and spread the cause.

 3. Include a compelling story